BetterCallShiv/BomBX/README.md

 **⚡ Advanced SMS Bomber for Android**

-A powerful SMS & Call bombing tool for educational and testing purposes.
+A powerful SMS, Call & WhatsApp bombing tool for educational and testing purposes.

 ## ✨ Features